Associate Vice Chancellor for Information Technology and Chief Information Officer

 In order to fulfill its mission of teaching, research, and public service, the campus is committed to providing a secure yet open network that protects the integrity and confidentiality of information while maintaining its accessibility.

-Each member of the campus community is responsible for the security and protection of electronic information resources over which he or she has control.
+Each member of the campus community is responsible for the security and protection of electronic information resources over which they have control.
 Resources to be protected include networks, computers, software, and data.
 The physical and logical integrity of these resources must be protected against threats such as unauthorized intrusions, malicious misuse, or inadvertent compromise.
-Activities outsourced to off-campus entities must comply with the same security requirements as in-house activities.
+Activities outsourced to off-campus entities must comply with the same or equivalent security requirements as in-house activities.

 Responsibilities range in scope from security controls administration for a large system to the protection of one's own access password.
 A particular individual often has more than one role.